Key tips for first-time life insurance buyers.

 - Look at the quality of the provider.

 An insurance policy is only as good as the company that backs it.

-You want to make sure you choose a company you can rely on to be around for as long as you'll need your coverage, and which invests your premium in a highly prudent manner in order to pay the claims of its policyholders.
+You want to make sure you choose a company you can rely on to be around for as long as you'll need your coverage, and one that invests premiums in a highly prudent manner in order to pay the claims of its policyholders.

 - Consult a financial professional.

-A financial professional can help you factor in financial considerations, your needs, and your family's needs.
+A financial professional can help you factor in your financial considerations, your needs, and your family's needs.